Home Heat Pump Guide

 • Comfort improvement: Transformative — consistent warmth, room control, better hot water

-• Property value: A wet central heating system significantly increases property value, particularly for flats and homes currently valued lower due to electric heating
+• Property value: A wet central heating system significantly increases property value

-In fact, the property value uplift alone can exceed the net installation cost.
+The property value uplift alone can exceed the net installation cost.
 Estate agents consistently report that homes with central heating sell for more and sell faster than those with storage heaters.
+For an honest financial assessment, see are heat pumps worth it?

 How to Get Started